Sălaj County: Under Kingdom of Hungary

-At the forefront of the struggle for national rights of Romanians have been often personalities of Sălaj County.
-Among Romanian revolutionaries of 1848 can be mentioned Alexandru Papiu Ilarian and Simion Bărnuțiu, who became the ideologist of the Romanian revolution in Transylvania.
+At the forefront of the struggle for national rights of Romanians the often have been personalities from Sălaj County.
+Among the Romanian revolutionaries of 1848 can be mentioned Alexandru Papiu Ilarian and Simion Bărnuțiu, who became the ideologist of the Romanian revolution in Transylvania.

 Following the establishment of the Romanian National Party in Transylvania (1869) and the adoption of "passivist" tactics (non-participation in the political life of Hungary), Sălaj leaders of the party participated in the largest protest during the political passivism period, the "Memorandist Movement" (1892–1894).
 Was noticed the contribution of Gheorghe Pop de Băsești.
-The failure of political passivism determined the PNR leaders to pass to "political activism", starting with 1905.
-At the stage of political activism, the Transylvanian Romanians achieve representation in the Parliament in Budapest, there advocating for national rights.
-Was remarked the activity of Iuliu Maniu, the greatest politician in the history of Sălaj.
+The failure of political passivism determined the PNR leaders to pass to "political activism", starting in 1905.
+At the stage of political activism, the Transylvanian Romanians achieved representation in the Parliament in Budapest, advocating there for national rights.
+In that context, there stood out the activity of Iuliu Maniu, the greatest politician in the history of Sălaj.

-In national and international favorable conditions of 1918, leaders of Romanians in Transylvania organized the Great National Assembly of Alba Iulia (1 December 1918), with plebiscitary character, which decided the union of Transylvania with Romania.
+In the national and international favorable conditions of 1918, leaders of Romanians in Transylvania organized the Great National Assembly of Alba Iulia (1 December 1918), with plebiscitary character, which proclaimed the Union of Transylvania with Romania.
 Political elites in Sălaj had a leading role in the events.
 Gheorghe Pop de Băsești was elected president of the Great National Council (legislative body), Iuliu Maniu became president of the Governing Council (executive body), and Victor Deleu was the leader of the Interior within the Governing Council (the two institutions have led Transilvania during its provisional autonomy until April 1920).